lmmx/polars-permute-plugin/README.md

 - Column order is preserved for multiple column operations
 - Invalid columns are ignored gracefully
 - Out-of-bounds indexes are clamped to valid range
-- Works with both string column names and Polars expressions

 ## Contributing